 The achievement of this objective is in two parts.
 First, the code generator makes sure that each of these variables is flushed to its stack slot before control leaves the construct that introduces nondeterminism.
 For calls and higher order calls this is done as part of the call mechanism.
 For nondet disjunctions, the code generator emits code at the end of every disjunct to copy every variable in the resume_point set for that disjunct into its stack slot, if it isn't there already.
 (The mechanism whereby these variables survive to this point is discussed in the next section.)

 Second, the stack slot allocation pass makes sure that each of the variables needed to resume in a construct that introduces nondeterminism is allocated a stack slot that is not reused in any following code from which one can backtrack to that construct.
-Normally, this is all following code, but if the construct that introduced the nondeterminism is inside a cut (a some that changes determinism), then it means only the following code inside the cut.
+Normally, this is all following code, but if the construct that introduced the nondeterminism is inside a cut (a scope that changes determinism), then it means only the following code inside the cut.

 Variables whose values are needed when execution resumes at a resumption point may become dead in the goal that establishes the resumption point.
 Some points of failure that may cause backtracking to the resumption point may occur after some of these variables have become dead wrt forward liveness.
 However, when generating the failure code the code generator must know the current locations of these variables so it can pick the correct label to branch to (and possibly generate some code to shuffle the variables to the locations expected at the picked label).